The CIRIGHTS Data project

 QoG Code: ciri_wopol

-Women's political rights include a number of internationally recognized rights.
-These rights include: - The right to vote - The right to run for political office - The right to hold elected and appointed government positions - The right to join political parties - The right to petition government officials.
+Women’s political rights include the rights to: vote; run for political office; hold elected and appointed government positions; to join political parties; and, to petition government officials.
 A score of 0 indicates that women's political rights were not guaranteed by law during a given year.
 A score of 1 indicates that women's political rights were guaranteed in law, but severely prohibited in practice.
 A score of 2 indicates that women's political rights were guaranteed in law, but were still moderately prohibited in practice.
 Finally, a score of 3 indicates that women's political rights were guaranteed in both law and practice.

 More about this variable